cycloptux/GiselleBot-Documentation/docs/source/utility/util.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Hides or unhides an embed in a message.
-Provide no arguments to hide/unhide the latest message containing an embed in the current channel.
+Hides or unhides an embed in a message in the current channel.
+Provide no arguments to hide/unhide the latest message containing an embed in the channel.

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^